danielamariei/danielamariei/README.md

 ### Clothing Ontology
 **GitHub repo**: https://github.com/danielamariei/clothing-ontology

-An ontology regarding clothing and related concepts.
+The purpose of this ontology is to create the common conceptual framework for 'talking' about clothing and/or related concepts.
+This should provide a common vocabulary for this domain.

 ### Semantic Clothing
 **GitHub repo**: https://github.com/danielamariei/semantic-clothing

-Semantic Clothing Web Application that enables the selection of different clothing items based on the existing wardrobe
+Semantic Clothing Web Application that enables the selection of different clothing items based on the existing wardrobe.
+Some people have difficulties when choosing the right vestment for a certain type of event (_i.e._, interview, dinner party, show, etc.).
+The purpose of the project is to create an Web Application that enables the selection of different clothing items based on the existing wardrobe; the information of interest can be obtained from [DBpedia](http://wiki.dbpedia.org/About) or
+ [Freebase](https://developers.google.com/freebase/).
+The application will offer suggestions that take into account the fashion proclivity, the season, or different preferences that the user has.
+Moreover, the user will be able to receive information regarding the purchasing of different items of interest, taking into account its geographic localization.

 ### Databases Ontology
 **GitHub repo**: https://github.com/danielamariei/databases-ontology

-An ontology regarding databases and related concepts.
+The purpose of this ontology is to create the common conceptual framework for 'talking' about databases and/or related concepts.
+This should provide a common vocabulary for the domain.

 ### Databases Ontology Demo App
 **GitHub repo**: https://github.com/danielamariei/databases-ontology-demo-app

+The purpose of this application is to provide a demo for the usage of the Database Management Systems Ontology (DBMSs Ontology) ontology.
+It provides an interactive comparison of different characteristics of interest for several databases.

-Demo App for the DBMSs Ontology (databases-ontology)
+For more details regarding the DBMSs Ontology please consult the dedicated repository: https://github.com/danielamariei/databases-ontology/.

 ## Talks 👨‍🏫